chauff/cse1500-web-transcripts/README.md

   - Required readings:
     - Chapter 3 of the [web course book](http://shop.oreilly.com/product/0636920030621.do)
   - Recommended activities:
-    - Watch [this YouTube video from CSSConf](https://www.youtube.com/watch?v=cYGOv2ToZjY) covering the long (and painful) history of CSS
+    - Watch [this YouTube video from CSSConf](https://www.youtube.com/watch?v=cYGOv2ToZjY) covering the long (and painful) history of CSS.
+    - Listen to [this podcast](https://syntax.fm/show/021/what-s-new-in-css-variables-scoping-new-selectors-and-color-functions) on the present and future of CSS.
   - Recommended readings
     - Chapters 1-4 and chapter 13 of [The Book of CSS3: A developer's guide to the future of web design](https://nostarch.com/css3_2e) by Peter Gasston (2nd edition, 2014)
     - To make sense of CSS positioning, take a look [here](https://alistapart.com/article/css-positioning-101)